Positivity of automorphic vector bundles on unitary Shimura varieties: Introduction

-The vanishing results in coherent cohomology are important to understand the congruences of $p$-adic automorphic forms and liftability of mod $p$ automorphic forms, or more generally, cohomological classes.
-This approach has been widely employed in \cite{Emerton-Reduzzi-Xiao}, \cite{GeorgeBoxerThesis}, \cite{GK-strata}, etc, to construct Galois representations attached to cohomology classes; in \cite{Goldring-Shin}, to construct Galois representations attached to limits of discrete series; in the study of geometric Serre's conjecture in \cite{Diamond-Sasaki}, to prove Galois representations and study their properties attached to mod $p$ Hilbert eigenforms.
+A direct application of the vanishing results of coherent cohomology is to understand the congruences of $p$-adic automorphic forms and liftability of mod $p$ automorphic forms, or more generally, cohomological classes.
+This approach has been used in \cite{Emerton-Reduzzi-Xiao,GeorgeBoxerThesis,GK-strata}, to construct Galois representations attached to cohomology classes.

-In the case of Hilbert modular variety, Diamond and Kassaei \cite{Diamond-KassaeiMinimal} defined the minimal cone to study the Galois representations attached to mod $p$ Hilbert modular forms, and the minimal cone is equal to the ample cone, which appears to be coincidential, since in general, we only know that the ample cone is contained within the minimal cone.
-However, it has been shown that properly defining the minimal cone in cases beyond $GL_2$, and elucidating the relationships between different cones constitute an interesting problem toward understanding mod $p$ eigensystems.
+In our joint work in progress \cite{YangYang}, we prove the following conjecture by Diamond and Sasaki in \cite{Diamond-Sasaki}.